Even if you don’t need a building consent all works must be completed in accordance with the Building Code.

 Building owner responsibilities for exempt building work

-Under the Building Act 2004, it’s an offence to intentionally carry out work that requires a building consent, and any work will be regarded as illegal.
+Under the Building Act 2004, it’s an offence to carry out work that requires a building consent, and any work will be regarded as illegal.
 It is often costly to set right and may put people’s safety or property at risk.
 Illegal building works may also impact on your insurance cover or house sale negotiations.

 All building work, including work that does not require a building consent must still meet the Building Code as well as other relevant legislation.
 Council policies such as the City Plan, Infrastructure Development Code (IDC), Resource Management Act 1991, the Electricity Act 1992 and the Health and Safety at Work Act 2015.